avnet-iotconnect/iotc-stm32-n6-demos/doc/QUICKSTART.md

 > [!NOTE]
 > The video stream needs to be playing for the inferencing to be enabled.

-The multimedia player should now be displaying bounding boxes around objected detected in the field of view of the camera module.
+The multimedia player should now be displaying bounding boxes around any object detected in the field of view of the camera module.

 ## 11. Verify Data stream and Import a Dashboard